Haybu/spring-boot-actuator-rsocket-proxy/README.md

 The idea is to reach out and collect actuator management endpoints from all instances of a particular microservice (or probably instances of ALL services).

-### On Spring boot microservice client
+### Actuator Proxy Client

-provided your service has the `spring-boot-starter-rsocket` and `spring-boot-starter-actuator` dependencies, add the following proxy client starter dependency:
+provided you use spring boot and have the `spring-boot-starter-rsocket` and `spring-boot-starter-actuator` dependencies included, add the following proxy client starter dependency:

 ```xml
 <dependency>